-- 1. Access to the Kerio Control host is not limited as the wizard supposes that this host belongs to the local network.
+1. Access to the WinRoute host is not limited as the wizard supposes that this host belongs to the local network.
 Limitations can be done by modification of an appropriate rule or by creating a new one.
-An inconvenient rule limiting access to the Kerio Control host might block remote administration or it might cause some Internet services to be unavailable (all traffic between the LAN and the Internet passes through this host). - 2.
+An inconvenient rule limiting access to the firewall might block remote administration or it might cause some Internet services

+- to be unavailable (all traffic between the LAN and the Internet passes through). - 2.
 On Windows, the Trusted / Local interfaces group includes also a Dial-In interface by default.
 This means that the Local Traffic rule also allows traffic between local hosts and RAS clients/VPN clients connected to the server.